 - well-developed consumer protection rules and, recently, better enforcement;

-- a conservative market bias that tends to stick to known suppliers and therefore requires sustained market development; and
+- conservative market bias that tends to stick to known suppliers and therefore requires sustained market development, and

-For new-to-market U.S. exporters, B-BBEE guidelines have encouraged use of low-exposure market entry modes by teaming up with qualified local importer-resellers and service providers who act as the prime contractor to the South African Government and large economic players.
+Partners For new-to-market (NTM) U.S. exporters, B-BBEE guidelines encourage the use of low-exposure market entry modes by teaming up with qualified local importer-resellers and service providers who act as the prime contractor to the South African Government and large economic players.

-However, the NTM foreign supplier will find markedly different conditions when venturing northwards.
-This lack of regional integration relates especially to financial services, trade documentation, and road transportation networks, and may have a significant impact on risk exposure and the cost of doing business.
+Location However, the NTM foreign supplier will find markedly different conditions when venturing northwards due to lagging regional integration, which impacts financial services, trade documentation, and road transportation networks, and may have a significantly increase risk exposure and the cost of doing business.
 A selection of one of three low-risk entry strategies (representation, agency, or distributorship) should be considered.
-If an NTM is selling to the government or government-funded organizations, any local partner should be B-BBEE-compliant and aware of local procurement regulations.
+If a NTM is selling to the government or government-funded organizations, any local partner should be B-BBEE-compliant and aware of local procurement regulations.

-In addition to this Country Commercial Guide, the Commercial Service offices in Cape Town, Durban, and Johannesburg offer many services designed to assist NTMs in developing a market entry strategy into South Africa.
-For a detailed description of these services please visit: https://trade.gov/south-africa
+U.S. Department of Commerce Resources In addition to this Country Commercial Guide, the Commercial Service offices in Cape Town, Durban, and Johannesburg offer many services designed to assist NTMs in developing a market entry strategy into South Africa.
+For a detailed description of these services please visit: